... LIVE

 On a $35,000 vehicle, TT&L adds about 6.6% to your total out-of-pocket cost.
 For a $20,000 vehicle, total TT&L is approximately $1,365.
 For a $50,000 vehicle, approximately $3,320.

-The SPV Rule — The Fee That Catches Private Party Buyers Off Guard
+The SPV Rule — What Catches Private Party Buyers Off Guard

 You can challenge an SPV you believe is too high by getting a certified appraisal on Form 14-128 from a licensed dealer or insurance adjuster within 30 days of purchase.
-Appraisal costs $100 to $300 for cars and light trucks.
-If your vehicle is worth less than the SPV by more than $500, the appraisal typically pays for itself.
+Appraisal costs $100 to $300.
+If your vehicle is worth less than the SPV by more than $3,000, the appraisal typically pays for itself.

 What Changed in 2025 — The Inspection Replacement Fee